concise-ee/superagile-web/we-encourage-growth/customer-feedback.md

 - Interactions with users are rare.
 Engineers have never seen an user.
 - Product analytics are not used.
 - Usability testing never takes place.

-### Best case

-- The team makes it a priority to understand and meet users needs.
-- Weekly interactions with users take place through interviews, workshops, and testing sessions.
-- Communication between the team and customer-facing roles like sales and support is strong.
-- Product analytics are available and used by everyone on the team to understand the impact of their work.

 ## Strategies